UTexas

 Covers the development and implementation of policy within an organization environment, including the role of political and institutional factors, organization and management concepts, and human information resource issues.
 Normally taken during the first year.
 Three lecture hours a week for one semester.
 May have a distance learning component.
 Prerequisite: Graduate standing.

-P A 384F.
-Advanced Public Management.
+P A 385D.
+Advanced Topics in Public Management.

 P A 387G.
 The Nature of the International System.